openMSE Technical Manual

 • summarizing and presenting results.

-openMSE was developed by Tom Carruthers, Quang Huynh, and Adrian Hordyk at Blue Matter Science.
+The openMSE collection of packages were developed by Tom Carruthers, Quang Huynh, and Adrian Hordyk at Blue Matter Science.

 For more general information about openMSE see the openMSE website.